Written by Hazel Secco, CFP®, CDFA®

 Understanding Investment Returns

-- Stocks (your growth flowers)
+- Stocks are your growth plants.

 Creating Your Healthcare Safety Net